vars-tool/vars-tool/README.md

 | :point_up:    | If installation does not work due to limited permissions, add the `--user` option to the install commands.|
 |---------------|:----------------------------------------------------------------------------------------------------------|

+***If you do not have anaconda or git installed, there is a guide on how to install them located [here](https://github.com/vars-tool/vars-tool/blob/master/Preinstallations_guide.pdf)***

 ## 3. Documentation